 And since you never know with your more adventurous two-legged winged friends, you’ll want to avoid any unwanted incidents, which brings us to the next section.

-There are a few simple ways to stop your chickens from jumping over fences.
+There are a few simple ways to stop your chickens from flying or jumping over fences.
 These include providing healthy nurturing conditions, installing higher perches, adding roofs to your coops, etc.

 Most of the time, however, you won’t have to take any dramatic action as chickens tend to instinctively return to the coop at dusk.
 Catching your fowl daytime roosting in tree branches is nothing too alarming if they’re contained within your property.
 Getting out of your property is where the problem begins.